altanner/graphical-data-apps/site-build/content/posts/00requirements.md

 ---
-title: "∙ Requirements and Set Up"
+title: "∙ Requirements and set up"
 subtitle: "What you will need, and how to get your computer ready."

 date: 2023-02-10T00:00:00+01:00